1. Online Payments Services Agreement

 a) Australia Post and NAB are authorised to obtain from third parties financial and credit information relating to You in connection with Our decision to approve Your application and in respect of Our continuing evaluation of Your financial and credit worthiness; and

-b) any information collected by Australia Post in connection with this Agreement may be disclosed to NAB.
+b) any information collected by Australia Post in connection with these Terms and Conditions or the Services may be disclosed to NAB.

-3.4 The parties agree that no party is or will be bound by this Agreement in respect of the Services unless and until NAB and Australia Post have each confirmed its approval for Australia Post to provide the Services to You. (which will not be unreasonably withheld)
+3.4 The parties agree that no party is or will be bound by these Terms and Conditions in respect of the Services unless and until NAB and Australia Post have each confirmed its approval for the Services to be provided to You.

 4 YOUR OBLIGATIONS

-a) must promptly notify Australia Post of any change to Your financial position which may affect Your ability to perform Your obligations under this Agreement; and
+a) must immediately notify Australia Post of any change to Your financial position which may affect Your ability to perform Your obligations under these Terms and Conditions;

-b) must provide Australia Post with prior written notice of any change in Your place of business, and must not carry on business in a place which has not been approved by Australia Post and must not move Your place of business without Australia Post’s prior written consent (both of which will not be unreasonably withheld); and
+b) must provide Australia Post with prior written notice of any change in Your place of business, and must not carry on business in a place which has not been approved by Australia Post and must not move Your place of business without Australia Post’s prior written consent;

-c) must not change Your business name or ownership of Your business without giving Australia Post prior written notice and must not substantially change the type of goods and services You sell without Australia Post’s prior written consent (which will not be unreasonably withheld); and
+c) must not change Your business name or ownership of Your business without giving Australia Post prior written notice and must not substantially change the type of goods and services You sell without Australia Post’s prior written consent;

-d) must promptly notify Australia Post of any other substantial change in Your business.
-This includes, without limitation, changes to your standard payment terms; and
+d) must immediately notify Australia Post of any other substantial change in Your business.
+This includes, without limitation, changes to your standard payment terms;

-f) not submit transactions on behalf of a third party.
-For the avoidance of doubt, this includes submitting transactions for goods or services sold on another Person’s website; and
+f) must not submit Transactions on behalf of a third party, including submitting Transactions for goods or services sold on another Person’s website;

-h) must provide Australia Post and NAB with all information and assistance reasonably required to perform their obligations and to deal with any queries in relation to the Services; and
+g) must provide Australia Post and NAB with all information and assistance reasonably required to perform their obligations and to deal with any queries in relation to the Services;

-i) must comply with all applicable Card Scheme Rules and Relevant Laws and contractual requirements in accepting card payments, selling goods and services, and performing Your obligations under this Agreement; and
+ii) must comply with all applicable Card Scheme Rules and Relevant Laws and contractual requirements in accepting card payments, selling goods and services, and performing Your obligations under these Terms and Conditions;

-l) acknowledge and confirm that You have read and understand the disclosure statement in clause 28 of this Agreement.
+iv) acknowledge and confirm that You have read and understand the disclosure statement in clause 29.

 Data Security Standards

-a) You must protect stored Cardholder data, regardless of the method used to store such data.
+i) You must protect stored Cardholder data, regardless of the method used to store such data.
 Data storage also includes physical storage and security of Cardholder data.
 Some examples of other data storage which must be secured include an access or excel database and hard copy files.
-Storage should be kept to the minimum required for business, legal, and/or regulatory purposes; and
+Storage should be kept to the minimum required for business, legal and regulatory purposes;

-b) You must not store the PIN or sensitive authentication data after authorization (even if encrypted; and
+ii) You must not store the PIN or sensitive authentication data after authorization (even if encrypted);

-c) if a Card Scheme or NAB tell You that You must comply with the Data Security Standards, You must, at Your cost, successfully complete the protocols for the Data Security Standards within the time frame stipulated by NAB (acting reasonably) or the Card Scheme.
+(a) if a Card Scheme or NAB tell You that You must comply with the Data Security Standards, You must, at Your cost, successfully complete the protocols for the Data Security Standards within the time frame stipulated by NAB or the Card Scheme.
 You acknowledge and agree that if You fail to do so:

-(i) NAB may terminate the Card Acquiring Services by reasonable prior notice; and
+(A) NAB may terminate the Card Acquiring Services;

-(ii) You are liable for any fine imposed upon NAB by the Card Schemes as a direct result of Your failure to comply; and
+(B) You are liable for any fine imposed upon NAB by the Card Schemes as a result of Your failure to comply; and

-d) NAB is obliged to report all Data Breach events to Card Schemes, law enforcement agencies and/or Australian regulators.
-You grant irrevocable and enduring consent for NAB to release details of any such Data Breach to the aforementioned entities; and
+(b) NAB is obliged to report all Data Breach events to Card Schemes, law enforcement agencies and Australian regulators.
+You grant irrevocable and enduring consent for NAB to release details of any such Data Breach to these entities; and

 (B) what weaknesses in the system permitted the unauthorised access to the database; and

-(ii) all reasonable costs of the forensic analysis must be paid by You; and
+(b) all costs of the forensic analysis must be paid by You; and

-(iii) in order to continue processing card transactions, You must undergo a full accreditation under the Data Security Standards.
-All costs of this accreditation exercise must be paid by You.
+(c) in order to continue processing Transactions, You must undergo a full accreditation under the Data Security Standards.
+All costs of this accreditation must be paid by You; and

 Your duties to Cardholders